 8. Items Don't Regenerate Between Rounds

-Before you go spamming items early into a zone, be aware that they don't regenerate between fights.
+Before you go spamming items early into a zone, be aware that they don't regenerate between fights within the same section.
 This means if you're going into a story zone with two or more fights, blowing all your items in that first battle to rush out a Sync Move might leave you grasping at straws later on.

 9. Use The Suggested Team To Level Up The Rest

 The Level-Up Training zone is a great way to boost low-level sync pairs, but you don't need to take them in to reap the benefits.
 Rather than making the easy fights difficult with low-level teams that can't exploit weaknesses, just use the training manuals rewarded at the end to level up these non-optimal characters.
 That means you can make quick runs through the level-up training fights with your better teams and use the resulting items to power up your weaker ones.